danielgroves/danielgroves.net/development/_posts/2011-02-04-flash-game-main-menu.md

 published: true
 title: "Flash Game: Main Menu"
 excerpt: A breakdown of the ActionScript that was used for the games menu.
+permalink: /notebook/2011/02/flash-game-main-menu

 date: 2011-02-04 16:12:17.000000000 +00:00
 ---
 The main menu is one of the more important parts of a game.
 It gives you a method through which you can navigate the game and provide the user with instructions.

 Below I have worked through the AS3 from the first frame, explaining it line by line